Skip to content

 Network Policy Configuration📜

 The wrapper chart provides ways to configure network policies as needed for your application.
-The example below again provides a basic config for the podinfo application:
+A basic config for the podinfo application is provided in the following:

 packages: